Type it. Speak it. Scan it. Understand it naturally.

 Four simple steps to a translation that fits the person, country, and situation.

-Type or speak your message
+Type, speak, or scan your message

 Choose country and relationship tone